-With restrictions and isolation guidance issued by the government for holidays abroad, travel insurance has become even more important when booking your holiday.
+With restrictions and isolation guidance issued by governments for holidays abroad in previous years, travel insurance has become even more important when booking your holiday.
 In this article, we take a look at the different types of travel insurance and what travel insurance covers.
 We also look at whether travel insurance policies cover coronavirus and detail some of the travel insurance providers that offer cover for Covid-19.

 What is travel insurance?